Wayne Embry: Legacy and honors

 On May 18, 2021, Miami University unveiled a statue which stands at the south entrance of Millett Hall, the university's basketball arena.
 It captures Embry’s likeness and signature hook shot.
 Private donations funded the creation of the statue and a Wayne Embry Scholarship, which will support Miami varsity men’s basketball student-athletes.
 The university also presented Embry and his late wife, Theresa “Terri” Embry (Miami ’60), with the Freedom Summer of ’64 Award, which is bestowed each year upon a distinguished leader who has inspired the nation to advance civil rights and social justice.

+He has received the Sports Business Journal's Champions Award, the Global Sports Management Summit's Lifetime Achievement Award and the Giant Steps Award from the National Consortium for Academics and Sports.

+Both his high school and college uniform numbers have been retired.